SwagBois/HamOnTheRun/README.md

 ------------------------------------------------------------------------------------------

+Known bugs:
-Known bugs: Phase through floor in the beginning of Level 3, inconsitency with level three fans and bot AI arent always good at spotting player.
+Phase through floor in the beginning of Level 3.
+The crate on the big switch button in Level 3 sometimes doesn't trigger the switch.
+Player needs to move it around a little.
+The pig sometimes phases through the ramps in Level 3.

 ------------------------------------------------------------------------------------------